 Although many people believe that insomnia can only be cured with drugs, the truth is that there are effective non-pharmacological methods for treating insomnia.
 In fact, guidelines from the American Academy of Sleep Medicine and the American College of Physicians recommend non-pharmacological treatments as first-line interventions.

-- Exercising.
-Studies have shown that exercising regularly works just as well as sleeping pills, but without the side effects.
-What’s more, 83% of people who exercise regularly reported sleeping better.
-Additionally, exercise is also an excellent way to manage depression.
+- Exercising — studies have shown that exercising regularly works just as well as sleeping pills but without the side effects.
+What’s more, 83% of people who exercise regularly report sleeping better.
+Exercise is also an excellent way to manage depression.

 - Meditation and yoga help reduce stress, which is one of the leading factors behind insomnia.
-According to a 2019 study, those who do yoga and other mind-body practices, such as meditation, tai chi, and qigong, have better sleep patterns.
-Studies have shown that mindfulness is an effective intervention for insomnia.
+According to a 2019 study, those who do yoga and other mind-body practices such as meditation, tai chi, and qigong have better sleep quality.
+Studies have shown that mindfulness is also an effective intervention for insomnia.

 - Improving your sleeping habits can also promote healthy sleep patterns.
 The more you provide a stable routine for your sleep, the more optimal your sleep will be over time.
 When sleep becomes more reliable, you will decrease the links between sleep and negative emotions, and thus reduce and eventually avoid hyperarousal.